 Magnetization refers to the harmful influence of magnetic fields on the functioning of a watch.
-Magnetic fields are caused by smartphones, digital tablets, induction plates, speakers, TV sets, etc. In this day and age we are increasingly exposed to magnetic fields of all kinds and our watches are in contact with them almost permanently.
-These waves will not degrade your timepiece but rather damage its operation and precision.
+Magnetic fields are caused by smartphones, digital tablets, induction plates, speakers, TV sets, etc. In this day and age we are increasingly exposed to magnetic fields of all kinds and our watches are in constant contact with them.
+These waves will not degrade your timepiece but rather damage its functioning and precision.
 As soon as a watch enters a magnetic field, this disturbance causes the mechanism to advance or stop completely.
-Depending on the strength of the magnetic field, your watch will be more or less impacted.
-A low exposure will slightly disturb the operation of your watch which will make it less precise.
-Conversely, if your watch is exposed to a strong magnetic field, it can interfere with its movement, or even stop it in some cases.
+Depending on the strength of the magnetic field, your watch will be more or less affected.
+A weak exposure will slightly disrupt the movement of your watch, which will make it less accurate.
+On the other hand, if your watch is exposed to a strong magnetic field, it may alter its movement, or even stop it in some cases.

-Mechanical watches, with manual or automatic winding, are more exposed to this magnetization problem.
-Indeed, watches with mechanical movements have certain metallic components, such as the balance spring or the barrel spring, which can adhere to each other by a magnet system and subsequently cause the mechanism to malfunction.
-The effects of magnetism on a mechanical watch may persist over time and your watch may continue to gain traction.
-The quartz watches are also sensitive to waves, but they resume functioning once they are removed from the magnetic field.
+Mechanical watches, with manual or automatic winding, are more exposed to this problem of magnetization.
+Indeed, watches with a mechanical movement have certain metal components, such as the balance spring or the barrel spring, which can adhere to each other by a system of magnets and subsequently cause the mechanism to malfunction.
+The effects of magnetism on a mechanical watch can persist over time and your watch may continue to get ahead of itself.
+Quartz men's watches are also sensitive to the waves, but they will start working again once they are away from the magnetic field.
 Thus, magnetization tends to affect an automatic watch quickly and over the long term, while a quartz watch is more likely to malfunction slowly and this malfunction is usually temporary.

 How to demagnetize your watch ?